Wattle and daub: Pierrotage, columbage

 Pierrotage is the infilling material used in French Vernacular architecture of the Southern United States to infill between half-timbering with diagonal braces, which is similar to daub.
 It is usually made of lime mortar clay mixed with small stones.
 It is also called bousillage or bouzillage, especially in French Vernacular architecture of Louisiana of the early 1700s.
 The materials of bousillage are Spanish moss or clay and grass.
 Bousillage also refers to the type of brick molded with the same materials and used as infilling between posts.
 Columbage refers to the timber-framed construction with diagonal bracing of the framework.
 Pierratage or bousillage is the material filled into the structural timbers.

 Bajarreque

 Bajarreque is a wall constructed with the technique of wattle and daub.
 The wattle here is made of bagasse, and the daub is the mix of clay and straw.

 Jacal

-Jacal can refer to a type of crude house whose wall is built with wattle and daub in southwestern America.
+Jacal can refer to a type of crude house whose wall is built with wattle and daub in southwestern US.
 Closely spaced upright sticks or poles driven into the ground with small branches (wattle) interwoven between them make the structural frame of the wall.
 Mud or an adobe clay (daub) is covered outside.
 To provide additional weather protection, the wall is usually plastered.